Green Lane Masjid

 Green Lane Masjid & Community Centre (GLMCC), is a mosque in Birmingham.
 It has been a registered charity in England since 2008.
 The Masjid occupies a prominent corner site in Green Lane, Small Heath, Birmingham.

 The complex includes prayer halls for men and women, a community hall, madrasah, library, shop, and some accommodation.
 It also provides funeral services to the local Muslim community.
+In a 2007 national competition to find the country's 'Model Mosque' run by the British Islam Channel, the mosque came second, behind the Madni Jamia Masjid.

 History

 One of the buildings was originally constructed as a public library and baths, designed by local architects Martin & Chamberlain and built in the redbrick and terracotta Gothic-Jacobean style between 1893 and 1902.
 It is a Grade II listed building.

+The building was purchased by the Markazi Jamiat Ahle-Hadith in 1979 at the price of £24,000.

+The Mosque was relocated from two terraced houses on George Arthur Road in Alum Rock to the acquired building in Green Lane, Small Heath.

 Projects and Campaigns

 In Birmingham each year since 2011 there is an Eid al-Fitr celebration in Small Heath Park.
 This began as "an outdoor prayer facilitated by Green Lane Masjid and Community Centre."
 This was attended by 44,000 people in 2014, 60,000 in 2015, 88,000 in 2016 and 100,000 in 2017 and is organised by Green Lane Masjid and five other local mosques.

 In addition, GLMCC runs and participates in various projects aimed at raising funds for charity and providing services for needy causes.
 Some of these include collaborating with My Foster Family, an organisation which raises awareness of foster care in the Muslim community, to distribute care packages for Ramadan throughout Birmingham "aimed at uniting non-Muslim foster carers with the Muslim children they look after are being handed out during Ramadan."